mfvianna/emtm/README.rst

 Usage is simple::

-    emtm [-a] [-v] [-h] [-s LINES] [-T NAME] [-t NAME] [-c KEY]
+    emtm [-w GETTY] [-v] [-h] [-s LINES] [-T NAME] [-t NAME] [-c KEY]

-The `-a` flag tells emtm to execute "/sbin/agetty -o '-p -- \\u' - $TERM" instead of any shell, allowing it to replace (actually wrap) agetty in order to restore the Virtual Terminal scrollback functionality which was removed from the Linux Kernel versions 5.9 and above;
-OBS: When emtm is used to wrap agetty, the environment variable EMTM_PTTY is set with the name of the parent tty;
+The `-w` flag tells emtm to execute one of the preconfigured terminal getty programs to perform login instead of directly starting a shell:

+    GETTY = a: Executes "/sbin/agetty -o '-p -- \\u' - $TERM";

+    GETTY = m: Executes "/sbin/mgetty";

+    GETTY = i: Executes "/sbin/mingetty".

+The main idea of -w is allow emtm to wrap the actual getty.
+In addition to enable the support of spliting the screen even before login, on Linus it also restores the Virtual Terminal scrollback functionality which was removed from the Kernel on versions 5.9 and above.
+When this option is used, the environment variable EMTM_ROOT_TTY is set to the name of the root tty (typically tty1, tty2, tty3, ...) as the tty command will print the pseudo tty device on the chield terminals (/dev/pts/1, /dev/pts/2, ...);

 The `-v` tells emtm to show its version and exit;

 The `-h` tells emtm to show its usage and exit;

-The `-s` tells emtm to store a buffer of LINES for the scrollback funcionality at its invocation time, overriding the SCROLLBACK constant, otherwise confugurable only through config.h at compile time.
+The `-s` is used to control the number of LINES for the scrollback funcionality at its invocation time, overriding the SCROLLBACK constant defined in the config.h at compile time.

 The `-T` flag tells emtm to assume a different kind of host terminal.